25prabhu10/notes/docs/Concepts/Designs/Design_Patterns.md

 Cons:

 A problem that arises with this pattern is that it **creates an additional abstraction layer**, and it may **impact the performance** of an app.
-It is important to know how to balance performance and code legibility.
+It is important to know how to balance performance and code legibility

 _Example:_ Let us consider a simple `Ligth` class that has two methods: `TurnOn` and `TurnOff`.
 To control the light, we can create a `RemoteControl` class that has a `PressButton` method that receives a command to on or off the light